 - The school reserves the right to amend its assessment process at anytime.

-Only senior members of staff, including the pastoral team, are aware of the students who are in receipt of 100% bursary financial support.
+A small group of senior staff, including pastoral leaders where relevant, will be aware of the students who are in receipt of financial support.
 This information is treated confidentially.

-Those in receipt of a full bursary (100% of school fees) will also receive help with uniform.
+- Those in receipt of a full bursary (100% of school fees) will also receive help with uniform and all necessary equipment.

 The bursary award is reviewed annually in the summer term.
 If your income increases, the financial support initially awarded may decrease.
 In exceptional cases your award may increase following a reduction in family income.

-All prospective students are interviewed by the Foundation Bursary Manager and are required to meet the relevant entry requirements.
+All prospective students are met by the Foundation Bursary Manager followed by interviews and activities with some of the teaching staff.
+Students are required to meet the relevant entry requirements.